Copyright 1994 - 2013 Endtime Prophecy Net

 Ironically, despite the Truth and the Life which the Bible offers us, it is these very words which the evil workers of darkness hate the most.
 How often have we heard such people complain "Why do you always quote from that Book?
 Why can't you speak with your own words?
-You Christians are just a bunch of brainwashed parrots!
-You have no thoughts of your own!"; and on and on they go with their silly accusations.
-They hate the Word; they hate the truth that it reveals to them; and most of all, they hate the fact that it thoroughly exposes the darkness and the state of sin in which they dwell.
-The Word cuts them to the heart, and they don't like it one bit; and thus they flee into the darkness in order to try to escape its blinding light.
-This is why Jesus and Paul said such things as the following:
+You Christians are just a bunch of brainwashed parrots.
+You have no thoughts of your own."; and on and on they go with their silly accusations.
+They hate the Word; they hate the Truth that it reveals to them; and most of all, they hate the fact that it thoroughly exposes the spiritual darkness and the state of sin in which they have chosen to dwell.
+God's Word cuts them to the heart, and they do not like it one single bit.
+Thus, they flee into the darkness in order to try to escape its blinding light and the conviction of God's Spirit.
+This is why Jesus and the Apostle Paul stated such things as the following:

 "And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved."

 "In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them."

 2 Corinthians 4:4, KJV

 "But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned."

 1 Corinthians 2:14, KJV